RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2020.md

 ### UI to see videos outside the room, using popouts

 * **Mentors**: [@guilherme.gazzo](https://open.rocket.chat/direct/guilherme.gazzo) and [@tasso.pinto](https://open.rocket.chat/direct/tasso.evangelista)
-* **Description**: A new UI component to be rendered outside the room view allowing users to listen to the room’s videos when navigating to other rooms.
+* **Description**: A new UI component to be rendered outside the room view allowing users to listen to the roomÃÂ¢ÃÂÃÂs videos when navigating to other rooms.

 ### UI to listen to audio files outside the room (like telegram) + "user is recording audio" indicator (as the typing one)

 * **Mentors**: [@tasso.pinto](https://open.rocket.chat/direct/tasso.evangelista) and [@guilherme.gazzo](https://open.rocket.chat/direct/guilherme.gazzo)
-* **Description**: A new UI component to be rendered outside the room view allowing users to listen to the room’s audios when navigating to other rooms.
+* **Description**: A new UI component to be rendered outside the room view allowing users to listen to the roomÃÂ¢ÃÂÃÂs audios when navigating to other rooms.
 Additions like listening speed are welcome.

 ### Pre-installed apps